Ontario Auto Insurance Reforms

 Improvements for insureds.
 The Ontario government introduced significant reforms to the auto insurance system, in order to provide you, the consumer, more choice over the coverages and price you pay for insurance.
 These additional accident benefit choices allow you to customize your policy to suit your needs.

 Standard Auto Insurance Policy

 In Ontario, the Insurance Act determines the standard coverage that consumers must purchase.
 As a result of the reforms, some of the features under the Standard Auto Insurance Policy have changed.
-Beginning June 1, 2016, if you are either buying a new auto insurance policy or renewing an existing one, you will have more options to purchase a level of coverage that is right for you.
+Since June 1, 2016, if you are either buying a new auto insurance policy or renewing an existing one, you have more options to purchase a level of coverage that is right for you.

-Statutory Accident Benefits – New Options
+- Statutory Accident Benefits

 You also have the choice to customize your deductibles.

 - Tort deductible – You have the option to reduce the deductible associated with court awarded compensation for pain and suffering to $20,000, and for Family Law Act claims to $10,000.